-• Hold down the ALT key to boxselect the remaining lines as shown and assign the mesh attribute Null 10 Graded.
+• Hold down the ALT key to box-select the remaining sets of lines as shown and assign the mesh attribute Null 10 Graded to each set selected.

 Note.
 See the Keyboard Shortcut Guide for more details on the use of keyboard shortcuts.